ROCm/HIP/INSTALL.md

 ## AMD-hcc

 * Install the [rocm](http://gpuopen.com/getting-started-with-boltzmann-components-platforms-installation/) packages.
-Rocm will install all of the necessary components, including the kernel driver, runtime software, HCC compiler, and HIP.
+ROCm will install all of the necessary components, including the kernel driver, runtime software, HCC compiler, and HIP.

 * Default paths and environment variables: